-According to the American Hospital Association (AHA) in 2019, even though Medicare has made incremental improvements in coverage and reimbursement it is not sufficient.
+According to the American Hospital Association (AHA) in 2019, even though Medicare has made incremental improvements in coverage and reimbursement, these measures are not sufficient.
 In addition, they see limited access to broadband services, cross-state licensure, online prescribing, privacy and security, and fraud and abuse as challenges to the widespread use of telehealth delivered services.
-However, since then COVID-19 has changed some of the landscape and addressed some other challenges as well.
+However, since then, COVID-19 has changed some of the landscape and addressed some other challenges as well.

 These barriers include:

 Historically, many physicians resisted widespread adoption of virtual care for fear their services would be diminished or replaced.
 There was also a notion that telehealth may only be appropriate for minor conditions but not for the regular patient panel.
-They were also concerned about medical errors, privacy and security of PHI, and lack of integration with workflows.
+They were concerned about medical errors, privacy and security of personal health information (PHI), and lack of integration with workflows.
 As more physicians and patients are forced to try telehealth, resistance is waning.

 Pre-COVID, uncertainty around insurance coverage and reimbursement for telehealth slowed adoption.
 Similarly, the red tape and other regulatory barriers have been daunting, including requirements for provider licensing and credentialing and privileging.

 During COVID, the Centers for Medicare & Medicaid Services (CMS) in the U.S. moved quickly to give healthcare providers more flexibility in implementing telehealth.
 More than 80 additional services were approved for delivery, with CMS matching payment rates for virtual visits with in-person appointments.